 Designers need to consider the entire range of experiences that customers go through when utilising a product or service.
 When we understand the behaviours and motivations we can engage them.
 Using a behavioural slant to view customers and products we can identify the stages in the journey, how it can be better and ensure designs are strengthened to limit the risk of our products simply being forgotten or worse, ignored.

-To learn more about behavioural changes and design contact the team at Liquid, your local branding specialist.
+To learn more about behavioural changes and design contact the brand agency Liquid Creativity team, your local branding specialist.